 For mental preparation, the best method is meditation.
 Sit cross-legged in an empty room, practice deep breathing, and let your mind become empty of all thought.
 With practice, you would be able to reach a place of calmness, peace, and total focus and concentration which is vital to your karate training.

 If you find yourself wondering how to do karate at home, these steps are crucial as they will make your mind and body prepared for safe karate practice.

 To start karate training at home, the first thing you need to master is the karate stance.
 The stance is the most important basic karate technique as it allows you to balance yourself properly, maintain a low center of gravity, and prepare for different striking techniques.

-For starters, learn about the three most basic karate stances and practice them, preferably in front of a mirror so you can monitor yourself:
+For starters, learn about the 3 most basic karate stances and practice them, preferably in front of a mirror so you can monitor yourself:

 These stances are meant to stretch your limbs and enhance their dexterity and flexibility, while also training you to balance your weight properly on either limb at a moment’s notice.